The Most Important Gold Prospecting Tools

-Shovels, pans, dredges and other physical tools are almost useless without several specific types of knowledge.
+Shovels, pans, dredges and other physical tools are almost useless without knowledge.

 The types of knowledge needed to effectively prospect for gold include: